The best books on the Trump presidency

 Princeton University historian Julian E. Zelizer has published a "first historical assessment" of every president since George W. Bush, assembling writing by scholars working in a variety of fields and from different political leanings to provide a balanced and critical view (in the most serious sense) of these presidents' terms.
 This book contains some of the first analysis of the Trump presidency written by scholars after he left office in January 2021.

-Reporter Jeff Sharlet attempts to untangle the contradictions of contemporary America, in which religious leaders preach the virtues of materialism while preparing for armed conflict, political movements coalesce around the annihilation of out groups rather than shared policy interests, and patriotic martyrs are made from participants in an insurrection.
+Reporter Jeff Sharlet attempts to untangle the contradictions of contemporary America, in which religious leaders preach materialism and prepare for armed conflict, political movements coalesce not around shared policy interests but to persecute out-groups, and patriotic martyrs are made from participants in an insurrection.
 For Sharlet, "fascism" isn't the dirty word that most mainstream media outlets treat it as, but rather an accurate label for a political movement with deep American roots.

 Historian Timothy Snyder sets out to explain one of the biggest questions looming over geopolitics over the last decade: why is Russia interested in influencing and undermining the electoral processes of western countries?
 Snyder explains how Russia exercised power in the past, how the end of the Cold War created a new set of incentives and opportunities, and what Russian oligarchs stand to gain from a world destabilized by anti-democratic populism.